Tips for Working with the Media

 Even though the reporter may use only some of your information in the story, speak with care and do not say anything that you would not want to see in print, hear on the radio or find online.

-If a reporter wants to schedule a formal broadcast interview with you, please let the Office of Communications and Public Information know in advance so that we may provide appropriate support.
+If a reporter wants to schedule a formal broadcast interview with you, please let the Office of Communications and Marketing know in advance so that we may provide appropriate support.

 The Family Educational Rights and Privacy Act (FERPA) limits your ability to share personally identifiable information about students.
-However, if the Office of Communication and Public Information has already generated a news release about the student and sent it to the media, the student will have already given permission to do so, and it is probably OK to comment.
-This may be a good time to check in with the Office of Communications and Public Information about the situation.
+However, if the Office of Communications and Marketing has already generated a news release about the student and sent it to the media, the student will have already given permission to do so, and it is probably OK to comment.
+This may be a good time to check in with the Office of Communications and Marketing about the situation.

-If you feel uncomfortable talking to the media, please ask the Office of Communications and Public Information for assistance.
+If you feel uncomfortable talking to the media, please ask the Office of Communications and Marketing for assistance.

 As a rule, TCC’s relations with the media are congenial.
-However, if you are contacted about an issue that you consider to be highly controversial or to reflect negatively on TCC, please contact the Office of Communications and Public Information before speaking with the media.
+However, if you are contacted about an issue that you consider to be highly controversial or to reflect negatively on TCC, please contact the Office of Communications and Marketing before speaking with the media.

 Before ending the contact, spell your name and give your accurate title.
 Invite the reporter to call you back with any further questions.